urql-graphql/urql/docs/graphcache/computed-queries.md

 - `entity` – This can either be an object containing a `__typename` and an `id` or `_id` field _or_ a string key leading to a cached entity.
-- `field` – The field you want data for.
+- `field` – The field we want data for.
 This can be a relation or a single property.
 - `arguments` – The arguments to include on the field.

 To get a better grasp let's look at a few examples,